01mf02/jaq/jaq-formats/README.md

 - An XML declaration such as
   `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>` is converted to
   `{"xmldecl": {"version": "1.0", "encoding": "UTF-8", "standalone": "yes"}}`.
-  Note that the values given in this declaration are ignored by the XML parser.
+  (Note that the values given in this declaration, such as the encoding, are ignored by jaq's XML parser.)
 - A processing instruction such as
   `<?xml-stylesheet href="common.css"?>` is converted to `{"pi": {"target": "xml-stylesheet", "content": "href=\"common.css\""}}`.